erooke/kind2-benchmarks/kondo/readme.md

 3. If they are waiting on a response and have received it they mark themselves as no longer waiting
 4. Otherwise they may send a request to a random node

+## Leader Election

+This models a ring of nodes which is attempting to elect a leader.
+Each node may only send messages to its neighbor.
+Each node has a unique, ordered, id.
+The protocol is a distributed maxima finding algorithm.
+The safety property which is guaranteed is:

+> At any point in time there is at most one leader

+### Network Semantics

+The network here only guarantees that a message which is received by a node was, at some point, sent by a node.
+There is no guarantee that a message is delivered nor how many times.

+### Nodes

+Nodes here keep track of the largest id they have heard.
+On each time step nodes do the following:

+1. If they receive a message they update the record of the largest id they have heard
+2. They send a message to their neighbor of the largest id they have heard